 Light Factory Publications is an artist book and chapbook publishing service which Klassen has operated on an itinerant basis since the last millennium, when she was an active participant in mail art networks and small press culture.

-As a settler artist working and living on unceded the Coast Salish territory of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations, I am humbled by the long and difficult journey of justice for Indigenous peoples, in territories across Turtle Island and beyond.
-I am committed to respectfully making this journey in allegiance in my art, research and writing through learning, witnessing and taking action.
+As a settler artist working and living on traditional and unceded Coast Salish territory of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations, I am humbled by the long and difficult journey for justice for Indigenous peoples.
+I am committed to respectfully joining in alliance on this journey by learning, witnessing and taking action.